More Room to Explore the Great Outdoors

 Bring on the Beverages

 Start your day off right and grab a caffeinated beverage at one of the many locally owned coffee shops or cafes that serve a variety of specialty teas, lattes, and home-brewed coffee.
-Making its own mark in the popular Western North Carolina brewery scene, Jackson County is home to four innovative craft breweries: Innovation Brewing, Innovation Station, Balsam Falls Brewing Co., and Whiteside Brewing Co.
+Making its own mark in the popular Western North Carolina brewery scene, Jackson County is home to the Jackson County Ale Trail comprised of six innovative craft breweries: Innovation Brewing, Innovation Station, Balsam Falls Brewing Co., Lazy Hiker Taproom Sylva, Nantahala Brewing Company Sylva Outpost, and Whiteside Brewing Co.
 Each brewery brings their own flavor and flair to the Jackson County brewing scene, giving all guests an excuse to sit back and relax with a beverage in hand during the week.
 If you prefer a craft cocktail, we have you covered there too!
 Jackson County’s local cocktail bars and restaurants have specialty cocktail menus with refreshing recipes that incorporate local and seasonal ingredients and flavors.
 Locals will fill these places any time of the week, so sit, sip and stay a while.
 Who knows, you might just leave with some new friends.
 Find the perfect place to grab the beverage of your choosing for your mid-week getaway here.

 Take Home a Piece of Our Hospitality

 Visitors to Jackson County are sure to have a great trip no matter what time of year, or time of week, they travel.
 Mid-week travel to the area means things move a little slower and businesses are a little less busy.
 Take the time to speak with and get to know the locals to gain a better sense of the colorful communities in our small towns.
 Personalities await at every corner and having the time to get to know them will be a memorable take-away from your visit here.